Bela Blok Pro

 • It takes up to two taps to start score input.

-• The app was created with smaller phones in mind.
-Most of the UI does not scale well for bigger phones we have today.
+• The app targets smaller phones.
+Most of the UI does not scale on the bigger phones we have today.

-Existing apps pair a weak UI with confusing score entry and hard-to-read chrome.
-The goal was to rethink input and clean up the interface.
+Existing apps pair weak UI with confusing score entry and hard-to-read chrome.
+I wanted to rethink input and clean up the interface.

-• Halve the number of taps needed for starting the score input.
+• Halve the taps to start score input.

-• Make score input process as frictionless as possible.
+• Make score entry as frictionless as possible.

-• Design must scale well and work on iPhone SE, as well as iPhone 11 Pro Max.
+• Design for iPhone SE and iPhone 11 Pro Max.

 The final score input flow:

-1. User can now choose the team they want to input the score for right away from the main app screen.
+1. Pick the team to score for right from the home screen.

 2. Score fields read as tappable at a glance.